RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `memory_limit_in_gb` - (Required) Maximum memory usage that will be used for your largest planned database.
 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `modules` - (Optional) a list of modules that will be used by the databases in this subscription.
+Each module will be allocated per dummy database.
 Example: `modules = ["RedisJSON", RedisBloom"]`.
 * `replication` - (Required) Databases replication.
 Set to `true` if any of your databases will use replication.
 * `quantity` - (Required) The planned number of databases in the subscription.